mahesh46/SocketIO/sockets(mahesh)/chatServer-simple/README.md

 // you should see message in the open browsers
 // put in a signature then send signature
-// you should see signature in the open chart browsers
+// you should see signature in the open chat browsers